 Condition the rods for 5 minutes in the constant humidity chamber.

-Third development system: Develop the rods twice for 10 minutes in 70 ml of chloroform:methanol:chloroform-extracted-water (5:4:1).
+Third development system: The third development system is a mixture of chloroform, methanol, and chloroform-extracted water, 50:40:10.
+Develop the rods twice for 10 minutes in 70 ml of the mixture.
 Between developments, air dry the rods for about 30 seconds.

 Dry and scan entire length of rods.